 France Dress Code

 Working abroad sounds like an adventure to many people.
 However, jobs in France need more than the France work permit, France visa and just the obvious France CV with France cover letter writing and translation - it requires thorough preparation.
-You will face problems that in all probability did not even cross your mind when you decided to try job search in France.
+You will face problems that in all probability did not even cross your mind when you decided to try a job search in France.

 Do not underestimate the influence a France dress code can have on the outcome of your adventure!
-For example, you will experience the dissimilar immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the dissimilar immigration rules and practices, job application procedures, selection trends and the management culture.

-France Dress Code for a job Interviews
+France Dress Code for job Interviews

 Dress for the job you want, not for the job you have

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.

 Men wear conservative suits and ties.

 Women wear conservative suits, pantsuits or dresses with a minimum of make-up and jewellery.